OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-scheduled-payments.md

 #### Status

-An international-scheduled-payment can only be created if its corresponding international-scheduled-payment-consent resource has the status of "Authorised".
+An international-scheduled-payment can only be created if its corresponding international-scheduled-payment-consent resource has the status of "AUTH".

 The international-scheduled-payment resource that is created successfully must have one of the following Status codes: